Have you ever wondered if that big check you just wrote to a contractor could have been saved if you had just done it yourself?

 Think of your knowledge and skills as your safety net.
 Can they make it feel like you’re not even jumping off that cliff we just talked about?
 Then you can probably do that project you’ve been thinking about!
 But if you feel like your knowledge and skills are only enough to be a safety rope, then maybe take a moment to pause and consider if you are willing to take that risk.

-You can only decide what you are comfortable with.
+Only you can decide what you are comfortable with.
 If you think your skills and knowledge are solid enough to keep you safe, go for it.
 But if you have any hesitation, I’d say err on the side of caution.
 For example, a few years ago our AC unit died.
 You can’t legally work on (parts of) an AC unit as an unlicensed homeowner, so we called our AC guy.
 He came out and fixed everything, but it turns out when the AC died, it also killed a breaker in our main box.

 Electrical is an easy thing to DIY most of the time – as long as you cap everything off and know your wiring diagrams, it’s hard to mess up.
 Plus the danger of the project can be managed since you can turn off power to whatever outlet or fixture you’re working on.
 The main box, however, cannot be turned off.
 That’s where power from your provider first comes to your house, and it’s a LOT of power.
 Like, touch it and you’ll be thrown back and probably die.
 (This got super dark, but it really is that dangerous).
 I knew exactly what I needed to do to fix the fried breaker, but wasn’t willing to take the risk of accidentally touching the main bus and making my hair frizzier than it has ever been before.
 My kids need me more than I need to save a few hundred dollars, so I hired it out.